Certain BCS wavefunctions are quantum many-body scars: Example 1: 2D single-orbital Hubbard model

 and the remaining ($OT$) terms annihilate any state in the zeta scar subspace spanned by $\ket{n^\zeta}$.
 All the zeta states are half-filled \cite{Pakrouski:2021jon}, therefore the action of \eqref{eq:zetaH0} within the zeta subspace is just a constant $\mu_HN$.

-As announced in the general discussion the scar subspace constructed using \eqref{eq:genTowerWf} may have symmetry $G$ that is higher than O$(N)$.
+The scar subspace constructed using eq. \eqref{eq:genTowerWf} may have symmetry $G$ that is higher than O$(N)$.
 For example the $\ket{n^\eta}$ built using $\eta^\dagger$ \eqref{eq:1bandPairingOdag} are in addition spin-singlets and their full symmetry is $G=\widetilde{Sp}(N)$ \cite{paperB}.
 In all three cases O$(N)$ is a sub-group of the full symmetry $G$.